marcelbeumer/crispy-octo-goggles/streamproc/README.md

 - Use [telepresence](https://www.telepresence.io) to intercept traffic from/to a service in the cluster to the local machine.
 - Use combination of file mounts and file watchers to initiate rebuilds on code change and automatically restarting services.

+Each service implements a `DISABLE` env var (`-x` CLI opt) that disables IO/processing in the cluster so you can do that in your local service instead.
+That's not always neccesary, but can be helpful to prevent the cluster processes to impact downstream services while you are making local implementation changes.

 ### Helm upgrade after pushing new docker images

 Helm chart contains deployment metadata annotations (`{{ now | quote }}` on `spec.template.metadata.annotations.timestamp`).